 Study sites and collection methods

-We surveyed plant-pollinator interaction networks of independent assembling hedgerows communities (N=5), as well as in two types of non-assembling communities to serve as controls: unrestored, weedy field margins (N=19) and mature hedgerows (greater than 10 years since planting, N=29).
+We surveyed plant-pollinator interaction networks of independent assembling hedgerows communities (N=5), and of two types of non-assembling communities to serve as controls: unrestored, weedy field margins (N=19) and mature hedgerows (greater than 10 years since planting, N=29).
 The sites were located in the Central Valley of California in Yolo, Colusa and Solano Counties.
 This area is composed of intensively managed agriculture — primarily monocultures of conventional row crops, vineyards and orchards.
-Hedgerows we planted along field margins where they do not remove valuable land from production.
-Plantings are between are ca. 3–6 m wide and approximately 350 m long, bordering large (ca. 30–hectare) crop fields.
+Hedgerows are ca. 3–6 m wide and approximately 350 m long, bordering large (ca. 30–hectare) crop fields.
 Hedgerows consist of native, perennial, shrub and tree plantings including Rosa californica, Cercis occidentalis, Ceanothus spp., Heteromeles arbutifolia, Sambucus mexicana, Eriogonum spp., Baccharis spp., Salvia spp. and others (Fig. S1 Menz et al. 2010; Kremen and M’Gonigle 2015; M’Gonigle et al. 2015).
 The mean distance between monitoring sites was 15 km, and the minimum distance between sites of the same type sampled in the same year was 2 km.
 The entire area surveyed spanned almost 300 km2.
 The crop fields adjacent to all sites were similarly managed as intensive, high-input monoculture.

-Monitoring began in 2006 and continued through 2014.
-Surveys of the assembling hedgerows began the year before the area was restored.
+Monitoring of assembling hedgerows began in 2006 and continued through 2014.
+Surveys of these sites began the year before the area was restored.
 For logistical reasons, no sampling of assembling hedgerows was conducted in 2010.
-Sites were sampled between two and five times per year (Tables S1-S3).
+Sites were sampled between two and five times per year (Tables S1-S3, mean x per year).
 In each round of sampling, the order in which sites were sampled was randomized.
 Surveys were conducted under sunny conditions when the temperature was above 21∘C and wind speed was below 2.5 meters/second.

 Flower-visitors to plants in hedgerows and unrestored controls were netted for one hour of active search time (the timer was paused when handling specimens).
 Honeybees (Apis mellifera) were not collected because their abundance is determined largely by hive placement by bee-keepers.
 All other insect flower visitors that touched the reproductive parts of the flower were collected; however, here we focus only on wild bees and syrphids — the most abundant and effective pollinators in the system (representing 49 and 19 percent of records, respectively, C. Kremen, A. Klein and L. Morandin, unpublished data).
 Bee and syrphid specimens were identified to species (or morpho-species for some bee specimens in the genera Nomada and Sphecodes) by expert taxonomists.